MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 ## Create a trial environment

 You can sign up for a trial on the [trial sign up page](https://dynamics.microsoft.com/get-started/free-trial/?appname=customerinsights).

+> [!NOTE]
-Trials expire after 30 days.
+> Trials expire after 30 days.

 1. Choose the **Sign up for a free trial** option and select **Sign up now**.